oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     .. note::

-        The data frame support in python-oracledb 3.0.0 is a pre-release and may change in the next version.
+        The data frame support in python-oracledb 3.1 is a pre-release and may change in a future version.

     .. versionadded:: 3.0.0